Get to know us

 Stefan Schuck completed his studies in Catholic church music at the Hochschule für Musik und darstellende Kunst, Frankfurt/M. in 1987. .
 He then studied choral and orchestral conducting in Frankfurt with Uwe Gronostay and Jiri Starek.

-From 1989 he was active in choral conducting at the UdK Berlin, and from 1992 to 1997 he was an artistic assistant to Uwe Gronostay.
-During this time there was an intensive exchange with Eric Ericson in Stockholm.
+From 1989 he studied choral conducting at the Berlin University of the Arts, and from 1992 to 1997 he was an artistic assistant to Uwe Gronostay.
+During this time, he had an intensive exchange with Eric Ericson in Stockholm.

-Since the summer of 1992, Schuck has been the conductor of the Hugo-Distler-Chor Berlin, which has since given a large number of positively acclaimed concerts in Germany and abroad.
+Schuck has been conductor of the Hugo Distler Choir Berlin since the summer of 1992, which has since given a large number of highly acclaimed concerts in Germany and abroad.

-In 1998, Schuck was appointed professor of choral and orchestral conducting at the Rottenburg-Stuttgart College of Church Music.
+In 1998, Schuck was appointed Professor of Choral and Orchestral Conducting at the Rottenburg-Stuttgart University of Church Music.

-Since 2013 he has been working as a freelance conductor.
-Schuck has worked with numerous professional choirs, including the Netherlands Chamber Choir Amsterdam, the Cologne Radio Choir, the Berlin Radio Choir and the SWR Vokalensemble Stuttgart.
+He has been working as a freelance conductor since 2013.
+Schuck has worked with numerous professional choirs, including the Dutch Chamber Choir Amsterdam, the Cologne Radio Choir, the Berlin Radio Choir and the SWR Vokalensemble Stuttgart.
 His choir and organ concerts have been broadcast on Deutschlandradio and Südwestrundfunk, among others.

-He is a co-founder of the KinderStimmen project of Lernwerkstatt Berlin, owned by Kindergärten City, with the goal of voice pedagogical work with preschool children in Wedding/Kreuzberg.
+He is a co-founder of the KinderStimmen project run by Lernwerkstatt Berlin, a company owned by Kindergärten City, with the aim of working with pre-school children in Wedding/Kreuzberg on voice education.

 Professional vocal ensemble